HaoYang670/rucat/README.md

 9. investigate how spark-connect-rs is used
 10. Test graceful shutdown <https://github.com/JosephLenton/axum-test/issues/88#issuecomment-2369720183>
 11. Rewrite engine state using Surreal Literal type <https://surrealdb.com/docs/surrealql/datamodel/literals>
+12. Consider if rucat_engine can be removed.
+Use <https://github.com/kube-rs/kube> to detect the pod status of Spark.

 ## How to deploy on k8s